aaltomcc/cs-ej4101-fall-2019-017-starter/index.md

 ## Chapter 2
 ### Current occupation
-I will say that I'm working on big global enterprise which  is almost aa leader in its area (?).
+I will say that I'm working on big global enterprise which  is almost global leader in its area (?).
 I'm a small part of it.

 ## Chapter 3